danielstocks/jQuery-Collapse/README.md

 jQuery Collapse uses HTML5 localStorage if available, otherwise it will attempt to use cookies.
-If that also fails, it will degrade to work but without any persistance.
+If that also fails, it will degrade to work but without any persistence.

-You can combine the accordion and persistance options by adding both values to the data-collapse attribute:
+You can combine the accordion and persistence options by adding both values to the data-collapse attribute:

 ```html